tgerring/www/README.md

 ## Development

-To use the default dev task, which launches a local server on SERVER_PORT for preview, run gulp:
+To use the default dev task, which launches a local server on 1337 for preview, run gulp:

 ```
 gulp